talarekfilip/Retrospective_Website/retrospective/README.md

 1. Users visit the site and read about the guild
 2. If interested, they fill out the application form with their ROBLOX nickname
-3. They complete the reCAPTCHA verification
-4. After successful submission, they gain access to the Discord invite link
+3. After successful submission, they gain access to the Discord invite link

 ## Notes